Heidtman Family History & Timeline

 1981-1982: Granite City, Illinois Plant

-In 1982, Bill Heidtman secures the site, funding, and commissions the construction of the Granite City plant.
-The Plant is 92,000-square-feet, employed approximately 50+ employees, has a state-of-the-art hydrochloric pickling line and processes approximately 30,000 tons of steel per month, originally on a 35 acre site.
-This expansion is a testament to his continued leadership and vision for the company's future, giving the original idea of mill adjacent processing facilities.
-By this time Heidtman Steel had 270+ employees, 5 Plants across the Midwest and numerous affiliated companies such as Bedford Steel Processing and Stateline Steel Products, as well as 35-40+ steel hauling semis and straight trucks.
+By 1982, Bill Heidtman secures the site, funding, and commissions the construction of the Granite City plant.
+This Plant became 92,000-square-feet, employed approximately 50+ employees, has a state-of-the-art hydrochloric pickling line and processes approximately 30,000+ tons of steel per month, originally on a 35 acre site at 10 Northgate Industrial Drive.
+This expansion is a testament to his continued leadership and vision for the company's future, giving the original idea of mill adjacent processing facilities. - While this facility was brainstormed and later being constructed, Heidtman Steel purchased a steel slitting & warehousing facility called 'Steelabrade, Corp' at the former Commonwealth Plant of General Steel Industries and temporarily operated a 10 employee service center there until the operation was moved once the Heidtman Plant was finished being constructed. - By this time Heidtman Steel had 270+ employees, 5 Plants across the Midwest and numerous affiliated companies such as Bedford Steel Processing and Stateline Steel Products, as well as 35-40+ steel hauling semis and straight trucks. - At this time Bill Heidtman is the Chairman, Chief Executive & Majority Owner, with John Bates being President.

 1983: Expansion and the End of an era

 Throughout the ‘80s, Heidtman dramatically expanded the size and scope of its operations, as it developed the largest pickling capacity of any service center in the U.S. In 1983, Bill Heidtman lost controlling shares and ownership, Long Time Employee John Bates gains control and ownership.
-Bill is retained as Flat Rolled Specialist at the Front Street Location in Toledo until his final retirement in the mid 90s. - Bill Heidtman received the 'President's Lifetime Achievement Award' from the 'Metals Service Center Institute' in the mid 2000s.
+Bill is retained as a Consultant and Flat Rolled Specialist with offices at the 2401 Front Street Location as well as the 5601 Enterprise Blvd. location until his final retirement in the mid 90s. - Bill Heidtman received the 'President's Lifetime Achievement Award' from the 'Metals Service Center Institute' in the mid 2000s.
 He would pass away in 2018 at age 84.

 Late 80s-2019: Clearing the way

 In the late 80s and early 90s while working at Heidtman Steel and then National Galvanizing, Jeff Heidtman (Bill's son) founded Heidtman-Northern Tree Service, Corp. in Temperance Michigan.
 Which becomes a Full Service Tree Company doing utility line clearance, municipal, industrial and residential.
 With a focus on Crane Services, Tree Removal/Trimming, Land Clearing, Vegetation Management, Grinding, and Logistical Support.
-Operated until 2019 (Defunct)
+Operated until 2019 (Defunct).
+Jeff moved to Utila, an island off of Honduras in Central America and has since moved back to mainland Honduras.

 Mid to Late 2000s-2010s

-By the mid 2000s, Heidtman Steel had 1,000+ employees, 11 plants/facilities across the U.S., annual revenues of over $700+ million and processed nearly five million tons of steel annually.
-Heidtman Steel’s Trucking Division was called Mizar Motors and had a fleet of 100+ Trucks and hundreds of transportation assets. - The trucking division was based out of two truck dealerships Heidtman Steel owned, Freightliner of Toledo and Great Lakes Western Star.
+By 2007, Heidtman Steel had 1,200+ employees, 15-16 plants/facilities across the U.S., annual revenues of over $700+ million and processed nearly five million tons of steel annually through their wholly-owned facilities and joint ventures.
+Products and services include a wide range of flat-rolled steel such as hot-rolled, cold-rolled, and various coated steels, all processed through services like slitting, leveling, shearing, blanking, pickling, galvanizing and temper passing.
+Heidtman Steel had a Baltimore, Maryland plant - Sparrows Point, Maryland plant - Sumter, South Carolina Plant - Cleveland, Ohio plant - Toledo, Ohio plant and Toledo, Ohio office location - Erie, Michigan Plants - Two plants in Butler, Indiana - Crawfordsville, Indiana plant - Granite City, Illinois plant - The Automotive Technical Center in Gibraltar, Michigan as well as a Plant in Gibraltar, Michigan - Detroit, Michigan (NuTek) - Monroe, Michigan (National Galvanizing) - Delta, Ohio (Fulton County Processing) and a sales office in Monterrey, Mexico. - Heidtman Steel’s Trucking Division was called Mizar Motors and had a fleet of 100+ Trucks and hundreds of transportation assets. - The trucking division was based out of two truck dealerships Heidtman Steel owned, Freightliner of Toledo and Great Lakes Western Star.
 Heidtman Steel also owned the only underground coal mine in Arkansas, Controlling over 30 million tons of low volatile metallurgical coal under the name Heidtman Mining, LLC.
 Heidtman Steel even owned a Corporate Lear Jet and Hanger on smith road at the Toledo Suburban Airport in Ottawa Lake, Michigan.

 2025: Tom Heidtman departs Heidtman Steel

-In April 2025, After dedicating his life's work to the company, Tom Heidtman departs Heidtman Steel.
+In April 2025, After dedicating his life's work to the company, Tom Heidtman (Thomas Edward Heidtman) departs Heidtman Steel.
 This marks the end of his nearly half-century of service to the company his grandfather founded and father grew.
 First starting out working in the plant in 1977 and then working his way up in the office, mainly in the Production Department until 2025.
-Tom, Sr. is known for his unwavering loyalty and dedication, no matter what was thrown at him.
-This also marks the first time since its inception that a Heidtman is unfortunately not at Heidtman Steel.
-(Thomas Edward Heidtman)
+Tom, Sr. is known for his unwavering loyalty and dedication, no matter the circumstances.
+This also marks the first time since its inception in 1950 that a Heidtman is unfortunately not at or welcomed at Heidtman Steel, the company our family founded long ago to prevent this situation from happening, but in the end it still did.